 We seek adopters with experience of rescue dogs and/or those who have successfully worked through any problems with their dogs

-Thank you for your patience and your interest in our wonderful dogs.
+Thank you for your interest in our wonderful dogs.

 Have a look at DOGS TO ADOPT to choose a potential new family member.

-Fill out our APPLICATION TO ADOPT.
+Fill out our APPLICATION TO ADOPT (currently unavailable due to Covid-19 movement restrictions).
 One of our experienced, friendly adoption team volunteers will talk through your application with you, exploring your experience and suitability via email.
 After this, if your application meets the dog's needs, we will contact you to carry out a home check.
-We reply to every application within a few days, so please do check your spam folder if you haven't heard back in a reasonable timescale.
+Previously we have endeavoured to reply to every application within a few days, but things are so very busy for us just now, that we have to say, if you haven't heard back within seven days, you can safely assume your application has been unsuccessful.
+However, please do check your spam folder too.

 Upon a successful home check, your adoption team volunteer will send you the link to the Dog's BFF Award, which we bring you through the ISCP.
 This isn't scary but is a short, easy course with a multiple choice questionnaire to complete and return after you have read the accompanying text. it was actually designed for older children but is a super way to whet your appetite for learning more about dog behaviour.
 This helps us know that you have basic understanding of why your dog or any dog may behave the way he is.
 Upon successful completion, you will be emailed a certificate that you can print out too.